 New uses for tiles

 “The last of the big tile trends for 2016 is increasingly varied uses for tiles.
-Technology is now allowing tiles to be manufactured in extremely large formats to be used for kitchen benchtops and splashbacks, and to look like natural stone, concrete or just about any other finish you can imagine.
+Because of advancements in technology, extra large tile formats are possible and these are suitable for kitchen benchtops and splashbacks.
+They look so realistic that they have the appearance of natural stone, concrete or just about any other finish you can imagine.

 “Tiles are also being manufactured in deeper thicknesses, for use on driveways, as pavers or other purposes not previously possible with standard thickness tiles.”

 Thank you Sonia for sharing your top tile trends for 2016.
-It’s exciting to see the new shapes and uses of tiles available!
+It’s exciting to see the new shapes as well as uses of tiles available!

 Do you have any tile questions?
 Pop them in the comments below and we’ll do our best to get advice from an expert.